 - Strong and sleek, they enjoy good health.

 - Short-haired means low maintenance – brush weekly to remove cage detritus.

 American guinea pigs are a really sweet breed, and ideal for beginners/children – if low maintenance is your thing, be savvy and opt for this cavy.
 Please check out our Complete Guide to American Guinea Pigs here.

 The name is a give away for this Guinea Pig.
 Crested Guinea Pigs sport a rosette, or Crest, on their heads.

 There are two types of crested guinea pigs.
-The American Crested has a white crest on their head, and the English crested come with a crest that’s the same color as the rest of their body.
-Very similar to the American Guinea Pig in terms of temperament.
+The American White Crested Guinea Pig has a white crest on their head, and the English crested come with a crest that’s the same color as the rest of their body.
+Very similar to the American in terms of temperament.

 Abyssinian / Abyssinian Satin